 The optic nerve is a bundle of about 1.2 million nerve fibers that transmit visual information to the central nervous system (brain).7

 There is one nerve per eye connecting each eye to the brain.
-Vision loss may occur if any of the nerves is damaged.
+Vision loss may occur if any of the nerves are damaged.

 However, the consequences of optic nerve damage depend on the extent of the damage.

-The optic disc is the place at which the axons of retinal ganglion cells join together and mark the beginning of the optic nerve (second cranial nerve).
+The optic disc is where the axons of retinal ganglion cells join together and mark the beginning of the optic nerve (second cranial nerve).

 The optic disc also serves as the entrance site for major blood vessels that nourish the retina.